progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	$ find .git/objects -type f
 	$

-Git has initialized the objects directory and created pack and info subdirectories in it, but there are no regular files.
+Git has initialized the `objects` directory and created `pack` and `info` subdirectories in it, but there are no regular files.
 Now, store some text in your Git database:

 	$ echo 'test content' | git hash-object -w --stdin d670460b4b4aece5915caf5c68d12f560a9fe3e4

-The -w tells hash-object to store the object; otherwise, the command simply tells you what the key would be. --stdin tells the command to read the content from stdin; if you don’t specify this, hash-object expects the path to a file.
+The `-w` tells `hash-object` to store the object; otherwise, the command simply tells you what the key would be. `--stdin` tells the command to read the content from stdin; if you don’t specify this, `hash-object` expects the path to a file.
 The output from the command is a 40-character checksum hash.
-This is the SHA-1 hash—a checksum of the content you’re storing plus a header, which you’ll learn about in a bit.
+This is the SHA-1 hash — a checksum of the content you’re storing plus a header, which you’ll learn about in a bit.
 Now you can see how Git has stored your data:

 	$ find .git/objects -type f
 	.git/objects/d6/70460b4b4aece5915caf5c68d12f560a9fe3e4

-You can see a file in the objects directory.
-This is how Git stores the content initially—as a single file per piece of content, named with the SHA-1 checksum of the content and its header.
+You can see a file in the `objects` directory.
+This is how Git stores the content initially — as a single file per piece of content, named with the SHA-1 checksum of the content and its header.
 The subdirectory is named with the first 2 characters of the SHA, and the filename is the remaining 38 characters.

-You can pull the content back out of Git with the cat-file command.
+You can pull the content back out of Git with the `cat-file` command.
 This command is sort of a Swiss army knife for inspecting Git objects.
-Passing -p to it instructs the cat-file command to figure out the type of content and display it nicely for you:
+Passing `-p` to it instructs the `cat-file` command to figure out the type of content and display it nicely for you:

 	$ git cat-file -p d670460b4b4aece5915caf5c68d12f560a9fe3e4
 	test content